Kuningan Regency

-Kuningan Regency is a regency (kabupaten) of West Java province of Indonesia.
-It covers an area of 1,194.09 km2, and it had a population of 1,035,589 at the 2010 census and 1,167,686 at the 2020 census; the official estimate as at mid 2021 was 1,180,391.
-Kuningan Regency is located in the east of the province, south of Cirebon Regency and bordering Central Java Province to the east.
+Kuningan Regency is a regency (kabupaten) of the West Java province of Indonesia.
+It covers an area of 1,194.09 km2, and it had a population of 1,035,589 at the 2010 census and 1,167,686 at the 2020 census; the official estimate as of mid 2024 was 1,213,927 (comprising 614,594 males and 599,333 females).
+Kuningan Regency is located in the east of the province, south of Cirebon Regency, east of Majalengka Regency and northeast of Ciamis Regency, and bordering Central Java Province to the east and southeast.
 The town and district of Kuningan is its administrative capital.

 Etymology

-The area of eastern slopes and valley of Mount Cereme has been known as the Kuningan Duchy since the Hindu period as part of the Galuh Kingdom circa 14th century.
+The area of the eastern slopes and valley of Mount Cereme has been known as the Kuningan Duchy since the Hindu period as part of the Galuh Kingdom circa 14th century.
 The name "Kuningan" is believed to have come from the Sundanese word kuning meaning "yellow".
-Alternate theory suggests the name proliferated from the Sundanese word kuningan, a local name for brass, the metal which have been produced and used for hundreds of years in this area.
-While according to the local tradition, the name Kuningan derived from the Prince Arya Kuningan or Adipati Kemuning, a local hero and ruler of this region circa 1498.
+An alternate theory suggests the name proliferated from the Sundanese word kuningan, a local name for brass, the metal which has been produced and used for hundreds of years in this area.
+According to the local tradition, the name Kuningan derived from Prince Arya Kuningan or Adipati Kemuning, a local hero and ruler of this region circa 1498.

 History

 Prehistoric era

-The oldest archaeological findings in the region were found in 1972, objects such as sherds, stone tools, gravestones and ceramics were unearthed in the Cipari megalithic site with evidences from the bronze and iron metallurgical culture, assumes it belonged to the Old Megalithicum age, from around 3500 BC to 1500 BC.
+The oldest archaeological findings in the region were found in 1972, objects such as sherds, stone tools, gravestones, and ceramics were unearthed in the Cipari megalithic site with shreds of evidence from the bronze and iron metallurgical culture, assumed it belong to the Old Megalithicum age, from around 3500 BC to 1500 BC.
 Meanwhile, Ekadjati argues in his book that the Neolithic era spanned from 2500 BC to 1500 BC.
-After that era, Megalithic era began until early centuries of Common Era.
+After that era, the Megalithic era began until the early centuries of the Common Era.
 Based on findings, at those times, prehistoric humans in Kuningan were at the transition of semi-nomadic and pastoralism.
-They mainly lived near rivers and water springs in eastern slopes of Mount Ciremai.
+They mainly lived near rivers and water springs on the eastern slopes of Mount Ciremai.